xangregg/parallelcodejam/README.md

 The main logic for handling synchronization issues:

-1. All the solvers are created and inputs are read sequentially before any paraller processing.
+1. All the solvers are created and inputs are read sequentially before any parallel processing.
-2. A fixed number of threads constantly fetch the next solver and run it.
+2. A fixed number of threads repeatedly fetch the next available solver and run it.
 3. An `atomic<int>` is used to safely keep track for the next solver.
 4. All output is done sequentially when all solvers are done.